-- Category 1, Competition ID BJA-2018-13986: Units or components of state government agencies serving adult offenders. - Category 2, Competition ID BJA-2018-13987: Units or components of county or city local government agencies serving adult offenders. - Category 3, Competition ID BJA-2018-13988: Federally recognized Indian tribes and Alaska Native tribes and/or tribal organizations serving adult offenders.
+- Category 1, Competition ID BJA-2019-15323: Units or components of state government agencies serving adult offenders. - Category 2, Competition ID BJA-2019-15324: Units or components of county or city local government agencies serving adult offenders. - Category 3, Competition ID BJA-2019-15325: Federally recognized Indian tribes and Alaska Native tribes and/or tribal organizations serving adult offenders.

 - 7. Access Funding Opportunity and Application Package from Grants.gov.
-Select "Apply" under the "Actions" column.
+Select "Apply for Grants" under the "Applicants" column.
 Enter your email address to be notified of any changes to the opportunity package before the closing date.
 Click the Workspace icon to use Grants.gov Workspace. - 8.
 Submit a valid application consistent with this solicitation by following the directions in Grants.gov.
+To preview the application prior to (or after) submitting, go to the View Application tab in Workspace.
+For additional information, review the View Application Tab help article and Attachments Tab help article.
 Within 24-48 hours after submitting the electronic application, the applicant should receive two notifications from Grants.gov.
 The first will confirm the receipt of the application.
 The second will state whether the application has been validated and successfully submitted, or whether it has been rejected due to errors, with an explanation.
 It is possible to first receive a message indicating that the application is received, and then receive a rejection notice a few minutes or hours later.
 Submitting an application well ahead of the deadline provides time to correct the problem(s) that caused the rejection.
 Important: OJP urges each applicant to submit its application at least 72 hours prior to the application due date, to allow time to receive validation messages or rejection notifications from Grants.gov, and to correct in a timely fashion any problems that may have caused a rejection notification.
-Applications must be successfully submitted through Grants.gov by 11:59 p.m. eastern time on June 18, 2018.
+Applications must be successfully submitted through Grants.gov by 11:59 p.m. eastern time on June 25, 2019.